kianannchan/Data-Anoymonous-and-Cleaning/README.md

 - [x] Dynamically predefine list by files

 #
-### Encryption Time Taken
+### Encryption and Decryption
+> Uses Fernet Key Cryptography - implementation of symmetric (also known as “secret key”) authenticated cryptography.
-> It takes an average of 71s to complete encrypting 5 columns of 500,000 rows
+> It takes an average of 71s to complete encrypting 5 columns of 500,000 rows (or 2,500,000 cells)

 #
 ### Software Model